Frequently Asked Questions

 No. However, the Sanitation Districts have passed ordinances that prohibit new installation of automatic water softeners.
 They also have launched an outreach campaign asking all automatic water softener users to unplug their machines today.

-If your softener breaks down, you cannot install a replacement-you'll have to find and alternative. you also cannot transfer you system when you move within the Santa Clarita Valley.
-Residents who violate the new ordinances banning the installation of self-regerating water softeners will be subject to a fine of up to $1000 and/ or imprisonment not to exceed 30 days.
+If your softener breaks down, you cannot install a replacement, you'll have to find and alternative.
+You also cannot transfer you system when you move within the Santa Clarita Valley.
+Residents who violate the new ordinances banning the installation of self-regerating water softeners will be subject to a fine of up to $1000 and/or imprisonment not to exceed 30 days.

 Can I divert brine waste from the sewer system by installing a drain line into my yard?

 No, we do not recommend irrigating with brine waste, even if you use potassium chloride in your water softener.
-Irrigation with brine waste requires a permit from the Los Angeles Regional Water Quality Control Board, and such permits are costly and difficult to obtain.
+Irrigation with brine waste requires a permit from the Los Angeles Regional Water Quality Control Board, such permits are costly and difficult to obtain.